Paul Manafort Greeted With Chants Of ‘Lock Him Up’ As Judge Orders Him To Jail In Russia Probe

-Paul Manafort arrived in court on Friday to the familiar sounds — chants of “Lock him up!”
+Paul Manafort arrived in court on Friday to familiar sounds — chants of “Lock him up!”

 Minutes later, a judge ordered that Manafort be held in jail until the start of his trial for a number of charges related to the Russia probe.
 As CNN reported, Special Counsel Robert Mueller lodged new charges of witness tampering against Manafort, who already faces the possibility of decades behind bars on charges of financial fraud.